kubernetes/community/contributors/design-proposals/testing/test-frameworks-repo.md

 ## Proposal

-We propose a new git repository named `k8s.io/testframeworks`.
-This would be backed by a github repository `github.com/kubernetes/testframeworks`.
+We propose a new git repository named `testing.k8s.io/frameworks`.
+This would be backed by a github repository `github.com/kubernetes-sig-testing/frameworks`.

 ### What should live in it?

 The [integration testing
 framework](https://github.com/kubernetes/kubectl/tree/master/pkg/framework/test)
-should live in `k8s.io/testframeworks/integration`.
+should live in `testing.k8s.io/frameworks/integration`.

 There also [seems to be a
 desire](https://groups.google.com/a/kubernetes.io/d/msg/steering/LA9WiFnl6PI/os48-c3HCgAJ)
 to get `kubernetes/test/e2e/framework` out into a more reusable place.
-It could live in `k8s.io/testframeworks/e2e`
+It could live in `testing.k8s.io/frameworks/e2e`.
+However, to make this happen we'll need to do a lot of work to remove some of the less necessary dependencies of the existing e2e framework.

 ### What repos can be imported (and hence vendored) into this repo?